25th May 2026

 One Man Who Planted Trees Project in Ngatataek-Kajiado County

 Kajiado County is predominantly a semi-arid area, with livestock rearing as the main economic activity.
 Water shortage has been a challenge for a long time where the County receives low rainfall, meaning there is a prolonged dry season.
 Most rivers, dams, and springs are seasonal therefore when there is a prolonged dry season it has a direct impact on the local community.
-The County has previously suffered from severe droughts, which led to cattle losses and food shortages.
-With current climate change affecting the Country, weather conditions have been elastic for a long time and it is hard to predict the rainfall patterns or the dry seasons.

 Emergency Response